twalt007/lfz-dev/WINDOWS_INSTRUCTIONS.md

 ![Testing the Environment](__env__/windows/screenshots/testing-environment.gif)

 4. Open your web browser and go to `http://localhost`.
 You should see the same HTML document, but presented to you as a web page.
-5. Open a new tab in your web browser and go to `http://localhost/phpmyadmin` and log in with the username `root` and the password `root`.
+5. Open a new tab in your web browser, go to `http://localhost/phpmyadmin`, and log in with the username `root` and the password `root`.

 ![Testing the Environment](__env__/windows/screenshots/web-environment.gif)